culture

 New Year's Eve: The Twelve Grapes

-Not quite Christmas but very much part of the holiday season, New Year's Eve in Spain features a unique tradition: Las Doce Uvas de la Suerte (the Twelve Grapes of Luck).
+Not quite Christmas but very much part of the holiday season, New Year's Eve in Spain features a unique tradition called Las Doce Uvas de la Suerte (the Twelve Grapes of Luck).

 As midnight chimes, Spaniards eat twelve grapes, one for each stroke of the clock, to attract prosperity for the coming year.

-Each grape represents one month, so if you struggle with the fourth grape, April might be a challenging month.
+Each grape represents one month.
+If you struggle with the fourth grape, April might be a challenging month.

 It sounds easy but try eating twelve grapes in twelve seconds.